-The process took 1 week - interviewed at Nanigans in September 2011.
+The process took a week.
+I interviewed at Nanigans (Boston, MA) in September 2011.

-I applied online and the process took a day - interviewed at Nanigans.
+I applied online.
+The process took 1 day.
+I interviewed at Nanigans.